 lib folder of the downloaded files:

-lib ├── MobileRTC.framework ├── MobileRTCResources.bundle └── MobileRTCScreenShare.framework
+lib ├── MobileRTC.xcframework ├── MobileRTCResources.bundle └── MobileRTCScreenShare.xcframework

 2. Add iOS library to your project